best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 Notes:
-- There may be restrictions, such as access to databases, which stop analysis producers building a RAP for their full end-to-end process.
-In this case, the above requirements apply to the selected part of the process.
+- Sometimes restrictions like access to databases stop analysis producers building a RAP for their full end-to-end process.
+In this case, the above requirements apply to the part of the process where a RAP can be built
-- There may be restrictions, such as sensitive or confidential content, which stop analysis producers from sharing their RAP publicly.
+- Analysis producers may be unable to share their RAP publicly because of sensitive or confidential content.
 In this case, it may be possible to share the RAP within a department or organisation instead.
-You may be able to use synthetic data to make sharing possible.
+Think about using synthetic data to make wider sharing possible
-- We recommend that when possible a RAP should be built collaboratively - this will improve the quality of the final product and helps to facilitate knowledge sharing.
+- We recommend that when possible a RAP should be built collaboratively - this will improve the quality of the final product and helps to facilitate knowledge sharing
 - There is not a specific tool that is required to build a RAP.
-Both python and R provide the power and flexibility to carry out end-to-end analytical processes, from data source to final presentation.
+Both python and R provide the power and flexibility to carry out end-to-end analytical processes, from data source to final presentation

 ### Further RAP developments
 - Functions and code modularity